Archive

 Prepping for first release

 Less than one week away from release!
 Looking at the to-do list from last week, I actually haven't worked a lot on the items listed.
 I've been ironing out a lot of bugs and adding polish.
 The multiplayer scoring is now working, and you can see everyone's scores on the top of the screen, conveniently color-coded.
 I killed the ugly black boxes around the scores and added drop shadows instead, and I moved your current balance to the right side of the screen, to avoid confusion.
+Take a gander:

 Production schedule

-Yes, I have a schedule/deadline now.
-I'M SO NERVOUS. :) Here's the plan.
-And when I say "forum", I am of course referring to the fabulous GameDev.net forums.
-October build - Release 0.3, Oct 31 - with the following AI droids: shotgun, sniper, shield, cloaker, melee, chaingun.
+1. October build - Release 0.3, Oct 31 - with the following AI droids: shotgun, sniper, shield, cloaker, melee, chaingun.
 Virtual file system, XML map format, working multiplayer with scoring and simple "game over" condition.
 No ability to choose units yet.
 First forum announcement.

 More shiny!

-Three updates, one in graphics and two in gameplay.
 Graphics: new water shader!
 Thanks to Panda3D's new built-in support for user clip planes in the shader generator, the reflections were a piece of cake.
 It's a very basic shader that simply deforms the render buffer and the reflected render buffer, then blends the results 50-50.
 No fresnel, no lighting, nothing.
 It works, though.
-Using the distortion shader from my last post, I added a shield droid that puts little shields around team entities in its vicinity.

 Panda3D distortion sample

 For any Panda3D users out there, this is an improved version of the frame-buffer distortion sample currently shipping with Panda3D 1.6.2.
 Whereas the original sample just samples a wave texture to offset the frame-buffer sample location, the shader in this version actually uses normals from the Egg model.
 It also gives a slight tint to the object.
-You can easily adjust the color and intensity of the tint at the top of the "
+You can easily adjust the color and intensity of the tint at the top of the "distortion.sha" file.

 New artwork

 Yeah, I'm back to art now.
 I am ashamed.
 But I'm starting to get the hang of this Blender stuff.
-Check it out: And here it is in-game.
-Don't worry, I fixed the clamped textures on the bottom after I took this screenshot.
-And here's the new map, along with the new and improved springboard/booster thing model:
+Check it out:

 And now for something completely different...

 I actually planned a full-fledged single-player campaign for Stainless, before I came to my senses and downgraded it to a much simpler multiplayer game.
 However, I'm still considering a short (2-4 hours) campaign.
 What I have in mind is similar to Valve's strategy with Left 4 Dead: a short, highly replayable campaign designed for 2-4 players.
 With one catch: the players are fighting against each other.
-With my limited marketing and branding skills, I have dubbed my idea an "

 Network system description

-As promised. :) First, a small disclaimer.
+First, a small disclaimer.
 This network system is designed for a very specific task: handling networked physics/gameplay over a LAN network.
 The structure described here might be useful in other scenarios, but the actual Python code is certainly not fit for much else.
-The system follows a modified Model-View-Controller pattern that focuses on two main types of objects: Entities and Controllers.
-The "View" part is split between the Entity and Controller.

 Perfunctory postage

-Wow, so many updates to cover.
-I've been without internet for awhile, so... deal with it. :) Let's start with a list of new improvements: Networked gameplay is now fully functional.
+1. Networked gameplay is now fully functional.
 Weapons, grenades, springboards that propel players around the map, it's all there.
 I'll make a bigger post one of these days that describes the whole system in more detail.
 It was quite educational for me, and I'll still be modifying it for awhile.

 Networking and better particles